A New Energy Economy in the Hunter

 Powered by Partnerships

-By combining local, Australian and international expertise and research, we can remain agile in this globally-emerging landscape and work collaboratively to provide a faster pathway to scale.
-The Port’s Clean Energy Precinct project has attracted a broad range of local and international support, with 15 Memorandum of Understanding Agreements secured and 15 supporting partner letters of intent or support for the once-in-a generation project across skills and training, mobility, heavy industry, export and bunkering, clean energy production, power, generation, gas network and electricity market.
+By combining local, Australian and international expertise, skills, and research, we can remain agile in this emerging landscape and work collaboratively to provide a faster pathway to scale.
+The Clean Energy Precinct has already attracted a broad range of local and international support.
+It has secured 15 Memorandum of Understanding (MOU) agreements and 15 letters of intent from other organisations.

 PARTNER INSIGHTS